PapiLer/Reforestation/README.md

-## What do you call your friend who stands in a hole?
-Phil.
+## What did the doctor say to the gingerbread man who broke his leg?
+Try icing it.